An Empirical Analysis of Calibration and Selective Prediction in Multimodal Clinical Condition Classification: Reproducibility

 \section{Reproducibility}

 We have made a significant effort to ensure the reproducibility of our results.
-An anonymized implementation of our method is provided at \href{https://anonymous.4open.science/r/medcalibration-B187/README.md}{anonymous.4open.science/r/medcalibration-B187}, which includes training, evaluation, and analysis scripts.
+An anonymized implementation of our method is provided at \href{https://github.com/jlaitue/medcertain}{https://github.com/jlaitue/medcertain}, which includes training, evaluation, and analysis scripts.
 The experimental setup, including hyperparameters, model configurations, and sampling parameters are described in \Cref{app:training_details}.
 All datasets used in our experiments are publicly available, and we additionally provide scripts for data preparation.
 We provide model checkpoints for all models used in this paper upon request, with instructions for reproducing results in the \texttt{README.md} file in the released code.